CopernicaMarketingSoftware/AMQP-CPP/README.md

 /**
  *  Publish a message to an exchange
  *
  *  You have to supply the name of an exchange and a routing key.
-RabbitMQ will
+RabbitMQ will then try
- *  then try to send the message to one or more queues.
-With the optional flags
+ *  to send the message to one or more queues.
+With the optional flags parameter you can
- *  parameter you can specify what should happen if the message could not be routed
+ *  specify what should happen if the message could not be routed to a queue.
+By default,
- *  to a queue.
-By default, unroutable message are silently discarded.
+ *  unroutable message are silently discarded.
  *
- *  This method returns a reference to a DeferredPublisher object.
-You can use
- *  this returned object to install callbacks that are called when an undeliverable
+ *  If you set the 'mandatory' and/or 'immediate' flag, messages that could not be handled
- *  message is returned, or to set the callback that is called when the server
+ *  are returned to the application.
+Make sure that you have called the recall()-method and
- *  confirms that the message was received.
- *
- *  To enable handling returned messages, or to enable publisher-confirms, you must
- *  not only set the callback, but also pass in appropriate flags to enable this
- *  feature.
-If you do not pass in these flags, your callbacks will not be called.
- *  If you are not at all interested in returned messages or publish-confirms, you
+ *  have set up all appropriate handlers to process these returned messages before you start
- *  can ignore the flag and the returned object.
- *
+ *  publishing.
- *  Watch out: the channel returns _the same_ DeferredPublisher object for all
- *  calls to the publish() method.
-This means that the callbacks that you install
- *  for the first published message are also used for subsequent messages _and_
- *  it means that if you install a different callback for a later publish
- *  operation, it overwrites your earlier callbacks
  *
  *  The following flags can be supplied:
  *